explore

 Staniel Cay Adventures and The Musician

-Staniel Cay Adventures offers various scuba diving trips, tours, and charters tailored to your adventure desire.
+Staniel Cay Adventures offers various scuba diving trips, water sport tours, and charters tailored to your adventure desire.
 In our case, we were interested in exploring The Musician.
 Just off the coast of Rudder Cut Cay, swimmers will find a life-sized sculpture of a mermaid patiently waiting near the bench of a baby grand piano waiting for you to play her a tune.
 This sculpture is aptly named the Musician.

 David Langlois playing the piano for Lauren Landers at The Musician.
 David and Lauren run charter trips through The Bahamas on their sailboat Boomsharkalaka .
 Photo by: Quin Schrock .